-The real estate industry confronts many challenges such as volatility of the capital market, rising expenses due to private and public indebtedness, demand on affordable housing, the infrastructure crisis, and above all, the coronavirus with the restrictions it caused.
+The real estate industry confronts many challenges, such as volatility of the capital market, rising expenses due to private and public indebtedness, demand for affordable housing, the infrastructure crisis, and the coronavirus with the restrictions it caused.

 The IoT for Real Estate technology reduces operational costs, improves the quality of life, and due to real-time surveillance, provides additional security.
 Moreover, IoT makes property management easier with building maintenance analytics.
-This article will tell you about such technologies and provide examples of smart real estate solutions.
+This article will explain such technologies and provide examples of smart real estate solutions.

 - Capturing Value from Real Estate Technology

 - Challenges in the Real Estate and How IoT Real Estate Technology May Help

 - Smart Real Estate Business Cases

 Capturing Value from Smart Real Estate Technology